Rivet Hypothesis: we are stronger with diversity

 The more organisms are removed, and diversity decreases, the less resilience it will have to harmful organisms or natural disasters.

-If you were to have a group of people who are from around the world, different genetics, demographics, orientations, educational backgrounds.
-This diversity allows for that group to face a variety of obstacles and come up with innovative solutions.
-If you lose half of the group and those individuals are replace with the same number of individuals that are all of the same background, gender, and education history the group has just greatly decreased its ability to approach a variety of situations with the same finesse.
+Imagine that you have a group of people who are from around the world, different genetics, demographics, orientations, educational backgrounds.
+This group's diversity will greatly aid it's ability to create a variety of innovative solutions when faced with challenges or obstacles.
+If you lose half of the group and those individuals are replace with the same number of individuals that are all of the same background, gender, and education history, the group has just greatly decreased its ability to approach a variety of situations with the same finesse.

 Without diversity, resistances build up quickly and the entire system becomes susceptible.